TrinityEmulator/TrinityEmulator/README.md

 Our code is under the GPLv2 license.

 ### 8. Reference
-Trinity's paper is to appear in OSDI'22.
 If you use Trinity in your work, please reference it using
 ```
 @inproceedings {di2022trinity,
     author = {Di Gao and Hao Lin and Zhenhua Li and Chengen Huang and Liangyi Gong and Feng Qian and Yunhao Liu and Tianyin Xu},